Rapid-aid/frontend/README.md

-# frontend
+# RapidAid - Front-end
-Front-End for RapidAid
+Front-end for RapidAid